• Skip to primary navigation

 • Step 2: Cook butternut squash in boiling salted water until tender.

-• Step 3: Cook the Modern Table Spirals complete protein pasta in boiling salted water and drain 2 minutes prior to al dente stage (as it will cook more while baking later).
+• Step 3: Cook the lentil pasta in boiling salted water and drain 2 minutes prior to al dente stage (as it will cook more while baking later).
 Toss it with some olive oil, spread it on a plate and cool it completely.

 • Step 4 & 5: Add milk and salt to the butternut squash and puree it to a smooth paste in a high speed blender.